BBQGiraffe/OpenNitemare3D/README.md

 maps are stored as text files and are very easy to read, the first 514 bytes are still unknown by me(could be tile definitions?) after that every map is stored as a 8192 byte chunk, every even byte is a tile id and every odd byte is a item id.

-2021 Update: I have no motivation for this project, if you are skilled in reverse engineering and want to take over DM me on Twitter @BBQGiraffe_ I will transfer ownership of the discord server and github repo, there's not much but there's still some documentation on the games formats